-During dry seasons, we publish weekly information on river flows here.
+During dry seasons, we publish information on river flows here on a monthly basis (at least).

 River flow data